joshypj/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+## Summary of the analysis and key take-aways
+- Univariate Analysis
+- Segmented Univariate Analysis
+- Bi-variate Analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->